dianeyaneza/ebay-espresso/README.md

 # Mapping what airline traffic could have been for 2020
-Create a trend based on 2009 - 2019 Airline passengers / freight to predict what 2020 could have been, and compare that to actual 2020 numbers.
+Create a trend based on 2009 - 2019 Airline passengers / freight / mail to predict what 2020 could have been, and compare that to actual 2020 numbers.

 ## ebay-espresso Group Team Members
 @Damini-Patel